mojaveexpressguide/mojaveexpressguide.github.io/docs/Updating MEW.md

 2. **Verify files** on Epic Games.
 3. Go into Wabbajack and **Reinstall the list** with the exact same **Installation Location** as your current install.
     - For example: `C:\Modding\MEW`
-4. Once installed redo the [Root Mods](/docs/Installation#root-mods) step fully to account for updates to xNVSE.
+4. Once installed redo the whole [Root Mods](/docs/Installation#root-mods) step fully to account for updates to xNVSE.
 5. You will need to redo the [Radio Fix](/docs/Installation#radio-fix) step again.
 6. Then optionally redo the [BSA Decompressor](/docs/Installation#bsa-decompressor) step as well.